 Office hours: by appointment

-She has worked as an editor, reporter, national business columnist and senior crime journalist at major daily newspapers in Canada and the United States.
-Certified as a professional coach in 2013, she serves as a leadership coach with UBC’s Academic Leadership Development Program.
+She has worked as a journalist in a variety of roles (reporter, copy/slot editor, national business columnist) with major daily news organizations in Canada and the United States.
+She was certified as a professional coach in 2013.
 She has been recognized for her overall contributions, most recently with the 2016 University College Alumni of Influence Award at the University of Toronto.
 Prior to that she was nominated for the 2013 YWCA Women of Distinction Award in the Education, Training and Development category, and named one of BC’s 100 Women of Influence by the Vancouver Sun in 2010.

 Her list of scholarly awards includes: Visiting Fellow at the Reuters Institute for the Study of Journalism (RISJ), Oxford University (April-June 2016), the UBC Peter Wall Institute of Advanced Studies Early Career Scholar Award (2009-2010) and the 2007 Rufus Z. Smith Award for the best article published in the American Review of Canadian Studies.
 The article, Cross-Border Crime Stories: American Media, Canadian Law, and Murder in the Internet Age, was co-authored with David Pritchard, University of Wisconsin (Milwaukee).
 Her teaching awards include: a 2003 teaching award from UBC’s Alma Mater Society and a Freedom Forum teaching fellowship for journalism educators at the University of Indiana in 2000.

 Mary Lynn was an expert witness in the Cornwall Public Inquiry, producing a comprehensive media analysis about allegations of historical abuse over a 20-year period involving youth in that community.